hugo-riggs/hugo-riggs.github.io/_posts/2017-1-8-webspider-gui.md

 ![Detected missing link]({{site.url}}/assets/webspider-gui-images/missingLink.png )

 Use the java pattern for regular expression creation, this can help you find specific links.
 Note: (?i) mean case insensitivity.
+Add more iterations for a better chance to get content.
 ![Regex and Root]({{site.url}}/assets/webspider-gui-images/regexAndRoot.png )

 Also download content with the download checkbox, ensure media links is also checked that